 Customers in the Netherlands are directly represented by Achmea's largest shareholder, Vereniging Achmea, directly and indirectly through Stichting Administratie-Kantoor Achmea (STAK Achmea).
 Vereniging Achmea holds the depositary receipts issued by STAK Achmea for the ordinary shares held by STAK Achmea in the capital of Achmea B.V.
-As of 31 December 2023, STAK Achmea's board consisted of the two deputy chairs of Vereniging Achmea and two directors of Vereniging Achmea.
+As of 31 December 2024, STAK Achmea's board consisted of the two deputy chairs of Vereniging Achmea and two directors of Vereniging Achmea.
 The prior approval of Vereniging Achmea's board is required for the adoption of important resolutions by STAK Achmea.
-In certain cases, the prior approval of Vereniging Achmea's Council of Members is also required.
-As of 31 December 2023, Vereniging Achmea owns - partly through STAK Achmea - a total of 66.94% of the ordinary shares in the capital of Achmea BV.
+In certain cases, the prior approval of Vereniging Achmea owns - partly through STAK Achmea - a total of 69.07% of the ordinary shares in the capital of Achmea B.V.
 Coöperatieve Rabobank U.A., Achmea's second largest shareholder, is likewise a cooperative organisation.
-As of 31 December 2023, Coöperatieve Rabobank U.A. owns a total of 31.14% of the ordinary shares in the capital of Achmea BV.
-Other shareholders, which as of 31 December 2023 jointly hold 1.92% of the ordinary shares in the capital of Achmea B.V., are Gothaer Allgemeine Versicherung AG, Gothaer Finanzholding AG and Schweizerische Mobiliar Versicherungsgesellschaft A.G.
-Gothaer Allgemeine Versicherung AG, Gothaer Finanzholding AG and Schweizerische Mobiliar Versicherungsgesellschaft A.G. are members of the Eurapco alliance of independent European financial services providers (see www.eurapco.com for further information).
-Until 31 December 2023, 5.98% of Achmea's total outstanding share capital consisted of preference shares held by Achmea Tussenholding B.V.
-All (ordinary) shares in Achmea Tussenholding B.V. were held by Stichting
+Coöperatieve Rabobank U.A. owns a total of 29.20% of the ordinary shares in the capital of Achmea B.V. are Gothaer Allgemeine Versicherung AG, Barmenia.Gothaer Finanzholding AG and Schweizerische Mobiliar Versicherungsgesellschaft A.G. and are members of the Eurapco alliance of independent European financial services providers (see www.eurapco.com for further information).